sebastined/a7e/Videos/aws-engineering-assessment/aws-engineering-assessment/README.md

 - An optional example SecureString SSM parameter can be created by setting `enable_secrets = true` and providing `example_secret_value` (default disabled).
 When a KMS key is available it will be used to encrypt the secret.

+Security scanning (Snyk):

+- This repository is set up to be scanned by Snyk.
+To run Snyk locally you must authenticate (`snyk auth`) with your account/API token before running `snyk code test` or `snyk code test <path>`.

 Have fun!